 Top Pet-Friendly Houseplants

-If you want to naturally clean and purify the air in your house but have a cat or dog, you need one of the best pet-friendly houseplants.
+If you want to naturally clean and purify the air in your house, you simply need a few houseplants.
+However, since some houseplants can be toxic to cats and dogs, you need to make sure you choose one of these best pet-friendly houseplants.

 Store-bought cleaning supplies, carpet, furniture, paint, and more can all release harmful contaminants that can cause short-term issues like headaches and nose, throat, and eye irritation and long-term problems that include kidney failure, respiratory disease, and cancer.